pallets/quart/docs/websocket_tutorial.rst

 This tutorial will guide you through building the websocket server present in the ``examples/websocket`` directory.
-This is a very simple app that simply echos back all messages recieved over the websocket.
+This is a very simple app that simply echos back all messages received over the websocket.

 Running the example
 '''''''''''''''''''